-*** Although our office does not deal directly with transportation issues, here is some helpful information!
-Please direct inquiries to The Department of Transportation Services at http://www.dots.umd.edu ***
+Although Tranfer and Off-Campus Student Life does not deal directly with transportation issues, here is some helpful information.
+Please direct transportation inquiries to The Department of Transportation Services at http://www.dots.umd.edu.

 Looking for convenient ways to get to and from the University of Maryland?
 Check out the following links based on your transportation needs.